-Lift Float: Allows the arms to follow the contours of the ground.
+LIFT Float: Allows the arms to follow the contours of the ground.
 An accumulator carries the weight of the arms.
 Lifting or lowering will adjust the amount of force the head exerts on the ground.
 Hold the button down for 1 second to activate lift float.
 An LED light indicates when the lift float is ON.
-Lift float will be turned off by pressing the lift float button again.
+Lift float maybe turned off by pressing the lift float button once.